allegro/blog/_posts/2022-12-28-neuroscience-for-software-engineers-motivation.md

 Mesocorticolimbic system consists of dopaminergic and dopaminoceptive neurons — the former is a specialised kind of neurons that is capable of producing and emitting dopamine into our body; the latter is capable of detecting and reacting to the dopamine.
-The pathways of this system go through different areas of the brain — they extend from the ventral tegmental area (VTA) to the hippocampus, the nucleus accumbens and prefrontal cortex.
+The pathways of this system go through different areas of the brain — they extend from the ventral tegmental area (VTA) to the part of the brain responsible for memory (hippocampus), reward, pleasure and movement (nucleus accumbens) and reasoning (prefrontal cortex).

 ![Dopamine pathways in the brain]( /img/articles/2022-12-28-neuroscience-for-software-engineers-motivation/1280px-Dopamine_pathways.svg.png "Dopamine pathways in the brain (Public Domain from [Wikipedia](https://en.wikipedia.org/wiki/Dopamine#/media/File:Dopamine_pathways.svg))")

-The complexity of this structure might be a hint for us, that there are a lot of implications of dopamine release but also many different ways to interact with this area.
+The complexity of this structure might be a hint that there are a multiple implications of dopamine release, but also many different ways to interact with this area.

 ### The process